 - You are in need of a special service that is not available from one of the in-network providers.

 - You have an emergency or are in need of urgent care.

 Except in an emergency, you must obtain authorization from VNS Health.
 Contact us at the number noted at the top of this page for more information or to arrange for services.

-As a member of VNS Health EasyCare or EasyCare Plus, you do not need a referral from your PCP for network specialists or hospital.
+As a member of VNS Health EasyCare or EasyCare Plus, you do not need a referral from your primary care provider (PCP) for network specialists or hospitals.
 Your PCP may provide you with assistance if you need help selecting a specialist or hospital.
 In some instances, your physician may request that you receive additional diagnostic tests or procedures.
 In these instances, your physician will need to obtain prior authorization from VNS Health.

 You can get additional information on how to access specialty care by calling us at the number in the introduction at the top of this page.

 The search tool provides a listing of pharmacies in the VNS Health EasyCare and EasyCare Plus network.
 These network pharmacies are pharmacies that have agreed to provide prescription drugs to you as a member of the plan.

 We also list pharmacies that are in our network but are outside our service area.
 You may also fill your prescriptions at these pharmacies.
 Please contact the number at the top of the page.